 - If revenues are up, celebrate recovery and carry the message even more.

 - Service bodies that participate in the service structure above intergroup level tend to become stronger financially.
 If revenues are down, resist the temptation to stop sending representatives to region, national/language service board, and world service events.
 Participation in these events brings fresh ideas that help carry the message, thus strengthening service bodies financially.

 - Contribute year-end cash surpluses to the wider Fellowship according to the group conscience in your area.
-Groups frequently choose to send 60 percent of excess funds to their intergroup or service body, 10 percent to their region and 30 percent to WSO.
-Groups may also choose to contribute all excess funds to their intergroup or service body, and allow those service bodies to contribute to the region and WSO.
+Groups frequently choose to send 60 percent of excess funds to their intergroup or service board, 10 percent to their region and 30 percent to WSO.
+Groups may also choose to contribute all excess funds to their intergroup/service board, and allow those service bodies to contribute to the region and WSO.